EDUCBA

 3. Considering treating devices and interprocess communications as a file.

-4. The fourth part is the use of a large number of software tools in other words which can be categorized into small programs connected through an interpreter using pipes.
+4. The fourth part involves utilizing a multitude of software tools, which can be classified as small programs connected through an interpreter using pipes.

 Unix Application Programming Interface

-Many of the operating systems have a simple view of how applications behave depending on their use.
-The application written in the operating system reads the data from disk, terminal, printer or tape and does the required processing on the other end required output is produced on to the disk, terminal, printer or tape.
-Generally, operating systems are inbuilt with well-implemented facilities to support such kind of applications.
+Many operating systems have a simple view of how applications behave depending on their use.
+The operating system reads data from the disk, terminal, printer, or tape, and its application processes the data.
+Afterwards, the application written in the operating system produces the required output on the disk, terminal, printer, or tape.
+Generally, operating systems are inbuilt with well-implemented facilities to support such kinds of applications.

-As the applications, demand raises the need for more sophisticated features such as network access, inter-process communication, multitasking also increases.
-These features are not documented and cannot be understood easily.
-The main thing is these are callable only from assembly level language.
+As the applications’ demand increases, the need for more sophisticated features such as network access, inter-process communication, and multitasking also increases.
+These features lack documentation and may not be easily understandable.
+The main thing is these are callable only from assembly-level language.
 The kind of program written with these features is tough to handle and maintain.

 The Unix os is written in C language the “input-processing-output” application can be run easily without writing assembly language.